Politics and Perseverance: Luigi Fresco’s 40 Years At The Helm Of Virtus Verona

-Having risen from the amateur ranks to the third tier, they currently sit in the upper part of the table, dreaming of winning promotion to Serie B. However, theirs is not a tale of wealthy benefactors or overnight success; it is a story of loyalty, commitment and endeavour.
+Having risen from the amateur ranks to the third tier, Virtus are currently competing in the play-offs, dreaming of winning promotion to Serie B. It’s not inconceivable that Virtus could face Hellas as equals next season.
+However, theirs is not a tale of wealthy benefactors or overnight success; it is a story of loyalty, commitment and endeavour.

 At the helm of the club, performing the dual roles of Head Coach and President for the past 39 years has been a phenomenon named Luigi Fresco.
 He joined the club as a player, aged 8, in 1969 although it soon became apparent that his calling lay elsewhere.
 He began coaching younger age groups and, when he reached his 18th birthday, he was entrusted with the club’s youth team and made a Director of the club.